Julian Bream, The Classical Guitar Giant With The Soul Of A Jazz Player

 "I love playing jazz because I love the freedom you have to improvise," Bream says in the documentary.
 "It has given me a feeling in my classical repertoire of creating the atmosphere of the here and now.
 Just the spark of a moment that can come from hitting a note with a certain color that you've never hit it before or giving another note an extra vibrato or by just accentuation or articulation.
 And if you can keep that ability to be alive to now, then I think that is a precious commodity for an artist."

 In another BBC excerpt, Bream talks about going to India in 1963 to "replenish his spirit."
-And it again shows him improvising with two masters of Hindustani classical music, tabla player Ala Rakha and sarod virtuoso Ali Akbar Khan, of whom Bream says in the documentary, "He seemed to me just about the finest musician I've ever met in my life ...
+And it again shows him improvising with two masters of Hindustani classical music, tabla player Alla Rakha and sarod virtuoso Ali Akbar Khan, of whom Bream says in the documentary, "He seemed to me just about the finest musician I've ever met in my life ...
 His improvisations were so interesting, so fluid, so inventive, so evocative, so exciting that I thought, 'This is the way to play music.'
 Not write all this damn stuff out and get the tempo right and the metronome speed correct, you know.
 This was the way to make music!
 Just sit down and do it."

 And that's just what Bream seemed to do in his classical pieces as well.
 To watch him play, he's all in: his upper torso in motion, swaying to the music; his head bobbing; eyebrows arching; eyes squeezed shut.
 But his mouth is the giveaway.
 If you've ever watched a jazz guitarist on stage, they do the most remarkable things with their mouths: scrunching them up, twisting them, opening and closing them.
 The tongue will even poke out every now and then.
 They're so into it, they have no idea how expressive their faces are.